-Knee injuries are very common in athletes who engage in cutting sports, such as soccer, football, basketball, rugby and lacrosse.
+Knee pain is common for runners and knee injuries are very common in athletes who engage in cutting sports, such as soccer, football, basketball, rugby and lacrosse.

 - Meniscus tear: twisting and/or awkward knee flexion that causes damage to the fibro-cartilage pad that sits between the thigh bone and shin bone